Cachooor/PS1-PartOne/README.md

 # PS1-PartOne

-Main.py is where the main code runs.
+Main.py is actual code

-Messy.py was the original code but then cleaned up later on
+Messy.py is the original code and is there for reference